There are many people that have attempted to make a difference in the world for the good of humankind.

 Since then, Boris Acosta has devoted 16 years of his life to the realization of art, books, films and music based on The Divine Comedy, with a dedication truly admirable.
 See links at the bottom of each page to read specific information about his work in these four industries.

 During the last 10 years, he received official invitations from several world known institutions.
 First in 2008, from University of California at Los Angeles (UCLA), to screen a work-in-progess documentary under the working title Dante's Inferno.
 Later on, he was invited by the Sapienza Università di Roma, Italy, to screen, another yet work-in-progress film, Inferno Dantesco Animato, on December 1, 2012 as the closing film of the "Dante in Cinema" event.
 The following year, he was invited to screen it at the University of California at Los Angeles (UCLA), which screened on March 3, 2013.
 In both opportunities, he presented his animations to the most demanding academic audience, who responded with overwhelming applauses.
 Two years later, in February 2015, Mr. Acosta was invited to screen both Dante’s Inferno - Abandon All Hope, and Dante's Hell Animated at the Italian Cultural Institute in Los Angeles where reservations exceeded its capacity.
 Afterward, he received high press reviews by L’Italo Americano and others.

 Click here to view all options.
-Inferno by Dante trailer as well as all other trailers can be watched on the Films page below.
+Dante's Hell trailer as well as all other trailers can be watched on the Films page below.